How Controlled Burns Work

 Advertisement

 But chaparral isn't that kind of vegetation.
 When experts studied the geological record, they realized that, on its own, chaparral goes up in flames only once every 100 years or so.
 And when it does, it regenerates very slowly.
 So by regularly burning the chaparral, fire managers had inadvertently rid the landscape of natural, fire-resistant species and let invasive, more flammable vegetation take its place [source: Oskin].
-In this particular case, in other words, controlled burning was counterproductive.
+In other words, in this particular case, controlled burning was counterproductive to a natural process.

 In fact, a forestry expert in Oregon doubts that a northeastern forest that's managed with controlled burning would hold more carbon than one that wasn't.
 While it seems that controlled burning carried out in southeastern woodland helps the atmosphere, the same cannot necessarily be said of other forests.